 - Flexibility: Locum tenens nurses have full control over their practice.
 Without minimum shift requirements.
 You can accept as many or as few locum opportunities as you would like.

-- Malpractice Insurance: Agencies like OnCall include medical liability insurance (with tail coverage) for all locum nurse practitioners.
+- Malpractice Insurance: Agencies like OnCall include medical liability insurance (with medical tail coverage) for all locum nurse practitioners.

 - Pay: Locum tenens roles often pay more than their full-time equivalents.
 You can read our guide to locum tenens and moonlighting salaries here.